-1.5 Pupils come from a range of professional and business backgrounds and reflect the social and cultural mix of the local area.
-The school's own assessment data indicate that the ability of the pupils is above average.
-The school has identified five pupils as having special educational needs and/or disabilities who require support for dyslexia, hearing impairment, visual impairment, and other conditions.
-One pupil has an educational health care plan.
-Four pupils have English as an additional language but do not require additional support.
-The curriculum is modified for pupils that the school has identified as being the most able in the school's population.
+1.5 Pupils come from a range of professional and business backgrounds, mostly from white British families living within a 15-mile radius of the school.
+The school's own assessment indicates that the ability of the pupils is above average.
+The school has identified 69 pupils as having special educational needs and/or disabilities (SEND), 25 of whom receive additional specialist help for dyslexia, dyspraxia and other conditions.
+One pupil in the school has an education, health and care plan.
+English is an additional language (EAL) for 11 pupils, six of whom receive additional support.
+Data used by the school have identified 47 pupils as being the most able in the school's population, and the curriculum is modified for them and for 25 other pupils because of their special talents in sport, art, music and drama.